HackZy01/eos-compilation/README.md

 # Elementary-OS-6-compile-script
 This is .sh script that will compile Elementary OS 6 iso for you

+This script was tested only on Ubuntu and Debian based distros!

 iso will be in directory where is install script something like this: Elementary-OS-compile-script/os/build